Craigson/FundamentalsOfComputing/README.md

 In most languages (not javascript), you need to tell the computer what *type* of variable you want.
 This is the key difference between **Static Typing** and **Dynamic Typing**.

   * Static Typing is where the type is bound to a variable.
-Types are checked at run time.
+Types are checked at compile time.
 Java, C++, and C are static typed languages.
   	* In Java, for example</br>
   	`String s = "text";`</br>
   	s will be a string forever.
 We can change "text" to something different or assign it to null, but s will never be an int or a boolean.